apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 The `TRANSFORM` clause is used to specify a Hive-style transform query specification to transform the inputs by running a specified script.
-Users can plug in their own custom scripts in the data stream by using features natively supported in the Spark SQL.
+Users can plug in their own custom scripts in the data stream by using `TRANSFORM` clause.

 ### Syntax